Skip to main content

 func NewDestination() sdk.Destination {

-// Create Destination and wrap it in the default middleware.
+// Create a Destination and wrap it in the default middleware.

 }